 Online Gaming in New Zealand

 The Gambling Act 2003 (the Act) is the first law in New Zealand to regulate remote interactive gambling.
-Remote interactive gambling is prohibited, with limited exceptions for the Lotteries Commission, the Racing Board and sales promotion schemes in the form of a lottery.
+Remote interactive gambling is prohibited, with limited exceptions for the Lotteries Commission, the Racing Board (now Lotto NZ and TAB NZ) and for sales promotion schemes that take the form of a lottery.
 Interactive gambling is classified as gambling via a communication device, including computers, telephones, radios and similar devices.
 It is also illegal to advertise and promote online gambling.
 Residents of New Zealand are allowed to gamble with offshore websites and to take part in gambling outside New Zealand.

 In June 2010, the New Zealand courts declared that playing poker is a game requiring skill and dismissed charges brought against .net poker site domains that were thought to be violating New Zealand's Gambling Act of 2003.
 The courts ruled that .net websites are not gambling sites and are not related to their .com partner sites.
 It also ruled that .net advertisements are not promotions for gambling operators and that poker tournaments are not gambling but a form of competition.
 The verdict for the .net sites such as PokerStars.net and the Asia Pacific Poker Tour was based on the fact that they were not specifically promoting online gambling.